Chicken Stew Recipe

 Instructions

-1. Add the olive oil to a large skillet (at least 13 inches) or a Dutch oven over medium heat.
+1. Add the olive oil to a large pot or dutch oven over medium heat.
 Add the onions and cook until softened, about 3-4 minutes, then add the garlic, along with the carrots, celery, potatoes and the rosemary and thyme sprigs.
 Season with salt and pepper and then cook for 7-8 minutes, or until the vegetables have softened.

 2. Sprinkle in the flour, stirring to coat the vegetables and cook for 1 minute.
-Slowly pour in the wine to deglaze the skillet (or pot), scraping up the bottom.
+Slowly pour in the wine to deglaze the pot, scraping up the bottom.
 Pour in the chicken broth, stir again and bring to a simmer.

-3. Cut the chicken breasts into strips (2 or 3 strips, depending on how big the chicken breasts are), then carefully add them to the broth.
+3. Cut the chicken breasts into strips (2 or 3 strips, depending on how big the chicken breasts are), then place them into the broth.
 Bring to a simmer, cover and cook for 20-25 minutes, stirring in between to make sure the vegetables aren’t sticking.

-4. Remove the chicken from the broth and place onto a board or plate.
-Shred the chicken into large pieces and then stir the shredded chicken back into the stew.
+4. Remove the chicken and place onto a board or plate.
+Shred the chicken and then stir the it back into the stew.
 Simmer the stew for 5 minutes to let the flavors combine.
 Add the cream, if desired, and serve.

 • Category: Dinner